Trans International Airlines Flight 863: Accident

 At 16:04 (EST), the aircraft was cleared to take off from JFK Airport runway 13R.
 The take-off roll commenced one minute later.
 The rotation occurred extremely early, at very slow speed only 1,550 ft down the runway.
 Due to the slow rotation, a tailstrike occurred and the tail skidded on the runway for 1,250 ft.
 The cockpit voice recorder (CVR) recorded the sound of the tailstrike.

 At 16:05:35, Captain May said, "let's take it off," with First Officer Loeffler replying, "can't control this thing, Ron."
 The aircraft became airborne at 2,800 ft down the runway.
-About 2 seconds after take off, the stick-shaker activated, warning the flight crew that the aircraft was in danger of stalling.
+About 2 seconds after takeoff, the stick-shaker activated, warning the flight crew that the aircraft was in danger of stalling.
 The aircraft pitched 60–90° nose-up, rising only 300-500 ft above the ground.
 The aircraft then rolled 20° to the right, then sharply to the left, and stalled in a nose-down position.
 The aircraft crashed into the ground at 16:05:52.
 The aircraft exploded and burst into flames on impact, killing the crew.